percona/k8spg-docs/docs/monitor-kubernetes.md

 This document describes how to set up monitoring of the Kubernetes cluster health.
 This setup has been tested with the [PMM Server](https://docs.percona.com/percona-monitoring-and-management/details/architecture.html#pmm-server) as the centralized data storage and the Victoria Metrics Kubernetes monitoring stack as the metrics collector.
 These steps may also apply if you use another Prometheus-compatible storage.

-## Considerations

-In this setup, we use [Victoria Metrics Kubernetes monitoring stack](https://github.com/VictoriaMetrics/helm-charts/tree/master/charts/victoria-metrics-k8s-stack) Helm chart.
-When customizing the chart's values, consider the following:

-* Since we use the PMM Server for monitoring, there is no need to store the data in Victoria Metrics Operator.
-Therefore, the Victoria Metrics Helm chart is installed with the `vmsingle.enabled` and `vmcluster.enabled` parameters set to `false` in this setup.
-* The Prometheus node exporter is not installed by default since it requires privileged containers with the access to the host file system.
-If you need the metrics for Nodes, enable the Prometheus node exporter by setting the `prometheus-node-exporter.enabled` flag in the Victoria Metrics Helm chart to `true`.
-* [Check all the role-based access control (RBAC) rules](https://helm.sh/docs/topics/rbac/) of the `victoria-metrics-k8s-stack` chart and the dependencies chart, and modify them based on your requirements.

 ## Pre-requisites

 To set up monitoring of Kubernetes, you need the following: